 We held two meetings in April with up to six people in each group.
 The south group went to Painshill and the north group to Kenwood.
-Then we held full meetings in May and June at Trinity Buoy Wharf and at the Olympic Site followed by meetings in July at Twickenham Riverside, August at St Katherine’s Dock and September at Southbank and October at Kings Cross.
+Then we held full meetings in May and June at Trinity Buoy Wharf and at the Olympic Site followed by meetings in July at Twickenham Riverside, August at St Katherine’s Dock, September at Southbank and October at Kings Cross.

 Several people participated in the third series of Sky Arts Portrait Artist of the Week, March.

 Judy Hillman, 85, a stalwart and much loved member of the Drawing London sketching group, was taken ill while hanging an exhibition of her own work for the Primrose Hill Art Trail in her local library on Saturday, August 1.
 She was rushed by ambulance to the Royal Free Hospital but sadly died following the insertion of a stent.